Maoo17/REST-API-RPi-pawshere/README.md

-This is a studentproject for the coourse "Induviduellt projekt".
+This is a studentproject for the course "Induviduellt projekt".

 v.1.0.0